How To Promote A Blog Post

 Of course, that requires an easy way for you remember and work through each of these techniques.

 What I've done for you is put together a PDF Checklist that combines all of the above techniques into a streamlined checklist.
-There'll be a section for items to check off once (laying the groundwork), and the rest are for each individual blog post.
+There'll be a section for items to check off once (laying the groundwork), and the rest are for each individual blog post, as well as the complete guide you just read!

 Rest assured, I don't spam my lists.
 I will simply be sending you more great articles on how to improve your blogging and social media.
 About one email per week.
 And if you're not interested in the content I share in the future, you can always unsubscribe.